+1. Recommendation(s)

-- 1. Recommendation(s) - 1.1 That Cabinet endorse the draft Thurrock Joint Health and Wellbeing Strategy and Outcomes Framework and recommend its approval by Council at its meeting on the 23rd March 2016. - 2.
-Introduction and Background - 2.1 The Health and Social Care Act 2012 introduced the requirement for all local areas to have a Health and Wellbeing Strategy that identified priorities for reducing inequalities in health and wellbeing and improving the health and wellbeing of the local population.
+1.1 That Council agree Thurrock's Joint Health and Wellbeing Strategy 2016 - 2021 and Outcomes Framework.

+2. Introduction and Background

+- 2.1 The Health and Social Care Act 2012 introduced the requirement for all local areas to have a Health and Wellbeing Strategy that identified priorities for reducing inequalities in health and wellbeing and improving the health and wellbeing of the local population.
 The Strategies are prepared jointly by the Council and CCG and owned by Health and Wellbeing Boards who are then responsible for overseeing their delivery. - 2.2 Thurrock's first Health and Wellbeing Strategy was introduced in 2013 and is due to expire at the end of March 2016.
 The 2013 Strategy focused on the following priority areas for Adult Health and Wellbeing and Children and Young People's Health and Wellbeing: